axingjia/Journey_to_Cracking_the_Coding_interview/README.md

 			}
 			return search(head.next,x);
 		}

+* understand any recursive code: https://www.youtube.com/watch?v=B3U6LExgevE
+* ESSENTIAL: Draw the recursive tree
+* fibonacci recursive is like a postorder traversal
+* reverse a linkedlist, when the sub recursive function returns, the super function returns too
+* how to write recursive function: https://www.youtube.com/watch?v=ggk7HbcnLG8.
+How to translate it to linkedlist

 ### GeekforGeek
 I checked the chapter but it's not really informative.
 So I check geekForGeek and [here](https://www.geeksforgeeks.org/recursion/) it is.